huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 2. Learn the different types of structures your dataset should have.
 3. Review the different loss functions you can choose based on your data structure.
 4. Train or fine-tune your model.
+5. Share your model to the Hugging Face Hub.
-5. Learn when Sentence Transformers models may not be the best choice.
+6. Learn when Sentence Transformers models may not be the best choice.

 ## How Sentence Transformers models work